Computer Elbow Symptoms: What They Mean And How To Find Relief

 Lateral Epicondylitis (Mouse Elbow)

-Key point: Outer elbow pain with gripping or wrist extension often points to lateral epicondylitis.
+Outer elbow pain with gripping or wrist extension often points to lateral epicondylitis which is often referred to as mouse elbow.
 If clicking, lifting a kettle, or twisting a jar sparks pain on the bony outside of your elbow, this is a usual suspect.
-Micro‑tears in the common extensor tendon (often the extensor carpi radialis brevis) build from repetitive mouse use and tight grip.
-Expect tenderness on the lateral epicondyle and pain with resisted wrist extension.
-(See: "Tennis elbow," NHS, last reviewed 2023.)
+Microtears in the common extensor tendon (often the extensor carpi radialis brevis) build from repetitive mouse use and tight grip.
+Expect tenderness on the outer side of the elbow (lateral epicondyle) and pain with wrist extensions (Tennis elbow, NHS)

 Medial Epicondylitis (Golfer's Elbow)

-Key point: Inner elbow pain with wrist flexion or strong gripping leans medial.
+Inner elbow pain caused by wrist flexion, or strong gripping points towards Golfer’s Elbow (Medial Epicondylitis).
 You'll feel it on the inside bump of the elbow, sometimes radiating down the forearm toward the wrist.
-Activities like carrying groceries, palm‑down lifting, or typing with bent wrists can trigger it.
+Activities like carrying groceries, typing or mousing with bent wrists, or as the name implies, golfing can trigger it.
 Same overuse story, different side of the joint.

 Cubital Tunnel Syndrome

-Key point: Numbness or tingling in the ring and little fingers suggests ulnar nerve irritation.
-Long bouts of elbow bending (phone cradled, hand on chin) or leaning on hard desk edges narrows the cubital tunnel.
-Symptoms can include nighttime tingling, weak pinch, and aching at the inner elbow.
-Persistent sensory changes deserve medical review.
-(See: "Cubital Tunnel Syndrome," OrthoInfo, AAOS, 2024.)
+Numbness or tingling in the ring and little fingers suggests ulnar nerve irritation.
+Long bouts of bending your elbows to extreme angles like when you hold your phone to your ear, or leaning on hard desk edges narrows the cubital tunnel, which is the main pathway for the ulnar nerve.
+Symptoms can include nighttime tingling, weakened grip, and aching at the inner elbow.
+Persistent or worsening symptoms may require medical intervention.
+(Cubital Tunnel Syndrome, OrthoInfo, AAOS).

-Key point: Dull ache along the outer forearm can stem from radial nerve compression, mimicking mouse elbow.
-Symptoms often feel more diffuse than tendon pain and may worsen with repetitive forearm rotation.
-Sometimes neck or shoulder tension refers pain into the elbow region.
-Sorting tendon vs. nerve drivers guides what to change first.
+Dull aches along the outer forearm can stem from radial nerve compression, mimicking mouse elbow.
+Symptoms often feel more diffused than tendon pain and may worsen with repetitive forearm rotation.
+Sometimes neck or shoulder tension can cause pain into the elbow region.
+Sorting tendon vs. nerve drivers issues what to change first.

 Symptoms You’ll Typically Feel